obotx/open-source-robotics/README.md

 - small fee for commercial usage (like 10%)
 - planning contests for technical teams to deliver the most efficient solution based on patent

-## Sponsorship perks
+## Limited sponsorship perks
-- huge discounts on construction and software
+- huge, lifetime discounts on construction and software
 - dedicated, unique items
 - surprises :)
 - ObotX shares for sponshorship above $100k
+- and others

-Would you like to add your logo here?
+Are you a corporation and would you like to add your logo here?

+For more information on:
+- what we can propose for sponsorship
+- our plans
+- cooperation options

-For more information and check cooperation proposals please write: openrobotx@gmail.com
+please write: openrobotx@gmail.com